• Skip to primary navigation

 Diode Choice:

-If output voltage is low like 6V or less then use Schottky diode instead of normal diode and check it is rated 40V or more.
+If the output voltage is low, like 6V or less, use a Schottky diode instead of a normal diode and ensure it is rated at 40V or more.

 Caution and Warning: